-- A core portfolio holding to replace a portion of US equity exposure, as the options premiums generated from selling calls can smooth drawdowns without deviating substantially from benchmark. - A satellite providing an alternative source of income, especially in times of heightened volatility or rising interest rates.
+- A core portfolio holding to replace a portion of their US or European equity exposure, as the options premiums generated from selling calls can smooth drawdowns without deviating substantially from benchmark. - A satellite providing an alternative source of income, especially in times of heightened volatility, geopolitical uncertainty or rising interest rates.